 - 1. In the case that a team has two Liberos, the acting Libero should be recorded in the first of the two special lines reserved for Liberos, the latest before the coach signs the score sheet. - 2.
-If the coach wants to replace the acting Libero with the reserve Libero, the procedure is like the procedure of replacement.

-An illegal Libero replacement should be considered in the same way as an illegal substitution.

-- 3. In case of injury of the acting Libero, and if there is no 2nd Libero player on the team list or the 2nd (now acting) Libero is injured, the coach can re-designate as new Libero, one of the players (replacement player excepted) not on the court at the moment of the re-designation (rule 19.4.2).
-The process will be similar to the procedure of replacement, if the re-designation is done immediately after the injury, or similar to the procedure of substitution, if the re-designation is done later on.
+The consequences of an illegal Libero replacement should be the same as an illegal substitution. - 3.
+In case of injury of the acting Libero, and if there is no 2nd Libero player on the team list or the other Libero is not available (injured, ill, expelled), the coach can re-designate as new Libero, one of the players (replacement player excepted) not on the court at the moment of the re-designation. - The process will be similar to the process of replacement, if the re-designation is done immediately after the injury, or similar to the procedure of substitution, if the re-designation is done later on.
 This should be done with little formality as the coach/game captain is effectively confirming the decision he/she made by communicating it to the refereeing corps. - 4.
 Pay attention to the difference between the exceptional substitution of an injured player and the redesignation of an injured Libero.
-When a regular player is injured, and there is no possibility of a legal substitution, any player who is not on the court at the moment of the injury (except the Libero and his/her replacement player) can substitute for the injured player.

-Compare this treatment to the re-designation of a new Libero when any player who is not on the court at the moment of the re-designation (except the acting Libero's replacement player or an original acting Libero who had earlier been declared unable to play) can become the new Libero!
-Be aware of the fact, that the re-designation of a new Libero is an option, which the coach can use or not.

-- 5. In order to understand properly the meaning of Rule 19.3.2., the referees have to pay attention to the difference between the wording of Rule 25.2.2.2, which specifies that the scorer has to indicate any error of serving order immediately after the service hit and Rule 26.2.2.2 which says that the assistant scorer has to notify the referees of any fault of the Libero replacement, without mentioning "after the service hit".
+When a regular player is injured, and there is no possibility of a legal substitution, any player who is not on the court at the moment of the injury (except the Libero and his/her replacement player) can substitute for the injured player. - Compare this treatment to the re-designation of a new Libero when any player who is not on the court at the moment of the re-designation (except the acting Libero's replacement player or an original acting Libero who had earlier been declared unable to play) can become the new Libero!
+Be aware of the fact, that the re-designation of a new Libero is an option, which the coach can use or not. - 5.
+In order to understand properly the meaning of Rule 19.3.2., the referees have to pay attention to the difference between the wording of Rule 25.2.2.2, which specifies that the scorer has to indicate any error of serving order immediately after the service hit and Rule 26.2.2.2 which says that the assistant scorer has to notify the referees of any fault of the Libero replacement, without mentioning "after the service hit".
 That means, that the assistant scorer should notify the referees about a faulty Libero replacement immediately when that happens and Rule 7.7.2 should be implemented only in the case that the Assistant Scorer has missed the notification and a rally (or more) was played. - 6.
-For FIVB competitions, the permission for an injured Libero player to return to a subsequent match, will be considered by the Control Committee of the specific championship. - 7.
 The referees should be able to determine if a team has only one available Libero and he/she becomes unable to play (injured, ill, expelled or disqualified) and if he/she is declared unable to play.
-In the first case it is independent from the team, that the Libero cannot continue the game, meanwhile in the second case this is the team's (coach's or in his absence the game captain's) decision that the Libero will not continue the game.
+In the first case it is independent from the team, that the Libero cannot continue the game, meanwhile in the second case, this is the team's (coach's or in his absence the game captain's)

+decision that the Libero will not continue the game.
 If the Libero becomes unable to play and in the game interruption a new Libero will be re-designated without any delay, he/she may replace the original Libero immediately and directly on the court.
-However, if the Libero on court is declared unable to play, first the player replaced by the Libero must re-enter the court, then after 1 completed rally the new re-designated Libero has the right to replace any back row player.
+However, if the Libero on court is declared unable to play, first the player replaced by the Libero must re-enter the court, then after 1 completed rally the new re-designated Libero has the right to replace any back-row player.